DETAILED ACTION

 Regarding claim 6, KERSTIENS in view of SPIRIG teaches the system wherein the pressure vessel has a chamber that holds air and hydrogen above the aqueous solution (see KERSTIENS at Fig. 1 depicting reservoir tank 20 having gas line 51 at the upper part of the vessel and which would necessarily hold the air and hydrogen above due to the density differences between the electrolyte solution and the produced gas from gas generator 30).

-Regarding claim 16, KERSTIENS in view of SPIRIG teaches the system wherein the reaction product comprises hydrogen gas (KERSTIENS at ¶15 teaching the gases produced including hydrogen).
+Regarding claim 16, KERSTIENS in view of SPIRIG teaches the system further having a reaction product that includes green hydrogen (KERSTIENS at ¶15 teaching the gases produced including hydrogen which could be produced from electricity from a renewable energy source so as to be considered “green hydrogen” as claimed).

 Regarding claim 20, KERSTIENS in view of SPIRIG teaches the system wherein the reaction vessel further comprises non-conductive end caps holding the outer shell, the central shaft, and the one or more concentric inner tubes in place, and wherein the end caps are positioned on both ends of the reaction vessel (see KERSTIENS at Fig. 3 depicting end caps 104 which act to hold the electrodes 108, 116, and concentric tubular electrodes 112; see also KERSTIENS at ¶27 teaching the end caps being made of plastic).